dfattal/dfattal.github.io/ImmersityLens/CHROME_STORE_SUBMISSION.md

 Transform your browsing experience with ImmersityLens, the revolutionary Chrome extension that converts any 2D image into stunning 3D depth maps using advanced AI technology.

 **🌟 Key Features:**
-• **Instant 3D Conversion**: Click any image to convert it into an immersive Light Field Image (LIF) format
+• **Instant 3D Conversion**: Click any image to convert it into an immersive Leia Image Format (LIF)
 • **Universal Compatibility**: Works on virtually any website - social media, news sites, image galleries, and more
 • **Intelligent Layout Preservation**: Advanced CSS analysis ensures your favorite sites remain perfectly functional
 • **Interactive 3D Viewing**: Hover over converted images to see stunning depth animations